 What to Do If Retirement Isn’t Your Only Goal

-Like the map app on your phone, financial planning can help you find the right way to your destination.
-You'll have choices when it comes to how you get there and where you stop along the way.
-And there might be detours.
-A good financial plan starts with your goals, but you can adjust it as conditions change.
+Like navigating with a map, the process of financial planning helps you determine where you’d like to go, even if you have several destinations.
+You’ll have choices when it comes to how you get there and where you stop along the way.
+Detours may slow you down until you’re able to get back on track.
+As with any journey, a good financial plan starts with your goals, but you can make adjustments as conditions change.

-When you have multiple goals and a budget that only stretches so far, every goal can't be the most important one.
-Financial planning can help you prioritize based on importance, cost, and when you want to reach each goal.
+When you have multiple goals and a budget that only stretches so far, every goal can’t be the most important one.
+Financial planning starts with identifying your goals and then prioritizing them based on importance, cost, and when you want to reach each one.

-Planning helps you put your goals in writing, so you can stay focused on what you want to achieve.
-As new goals enter the picture, it also helps you figure out which ones you can afford given your income, expenses, and time horizon.
-Then you can reprioritize, if you need to.
+Planning doesn’t come naturally to every investor.
+A financial planner can help you identify goals, land on a savings amount, create an investment plan for each goal, and put your plan in writing so you can stay focused on what you want to achieve.
+As new goals enter the picture, a financial plan can guide you toward which ones you can afford given your income, expenses, and time horizon.
+Then, you can reprioritize if you need to.

-In addition to helping you estimate the costs and timing to reach each goal, a good financial plan includes personalized action steps to help you keep your goals on track.
-Often, these are determined by going over your goals and budget with a financial planner to consider different ways of getting where you want to go.
+In addition to helping you estimate the costs and timing to reach each goal, a good financial plan generally has personalized action steps, including check-ins with your financial planner.
+Based on your goals and budget, a financial planner can help you determine what steps to take next and consider different ways of keeping your goals on track.
 This can be especially helpful when you have competing goals.

-Life comes at you fast sometimes.
-What's important to you today might not be so important tomorrow.
+Life comes at you fast, and often changes.
+What’s important to you today might not be so important tomorrow.
 You might face expenses or losses that weren’t supposed to be part of the picture.
 Or you might have an unexpected windfall and be able to reach your goals faster and add new ones.